whatgoodisaroad/Big-js/readme.markdown

         around an infinite precision math library used here as an "oracle" for the differential testing.

-To run the unit tests, execute the shell script:
+To run the unit tests, first navigate to the root of the project and run:

-    ./run.tests.sh
+    make tests

+Then, navigate to tests/differential and run:

+    ./differential.sh

+You can specify how many tests to run by adding an argument:

+    ./differential.sh 200